wso2-attic/esb-connectors/googletasks/README.txt

 			refreshToken - refresh token obtained from google oauth 2.0 vi)getAccessToken.xml configuration will obtain the temporary access token using these property values.

+3. Make sure that googletasks is specified as a module in ESB_Connector_Parent pom.
+      <module>googletasks/googletaska-connector/googletaska-connector-1.0.0/org.wso2.carbon.connector</module>

-5. From the base directory run the following command.
+4. From the base directory run the following command.
       $ mvn clean install

 Notes:
 More on google oauth: https://developers.google.com/accounts/docs/OAuth2